-A vascular ultrasound is a test that uses high-frequency sound waves to measure the amount of blood flow through your arteries and veins.
-We offer the most advanced diagnostic tools available anywhere, including the vascular ultrasound.
+A Doppler ultrasound is a test that uses high-frequency sound waves to measure the amount of blood flow through your arteries and veins.
+We offer the most advanced diagnostic tools available anywhere, including the Doppler ultrasound.

 The Doppler ultrasound exam may be ordered if you show signs of:

 - Deep vein thrombosis, a condition that occurs when a blood clot forms in a vein deep inside your body (usually in the leg or hip regions)

 - Superficial thrombophlebitis, an inflammation of the veins due to a blood clot in a vein just below the skin's surface

 - Arteriosclerosis, a narrowing and hardening of the arteries that supply blood to the legs and feet